 You may never develop skin cancer if you always protect your skin from the sun.
 You may never develop AIDS if you always have protected sex.
 But skin cancer and AIDS are preventable diseases.

-Likewise, alcoholism is a disease that can sometimes be avoided through prevention strategies and educational initiatives.
+Likewise, alcohol addiction is a disease that can sometimes be avoided through prevention strategies and educational initiatives.
 Like other health problems, some people take risks and develop an alcohol use disorder despite prevention measures.

 Today, most authoritative medical organizations consider addiction to alcohol and other substances a disease.